IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 e.
 Enable TwoRavens Button in Dataverse
 ---------------------------------------

 Now that you have installed TwoRavens, you can make it available to your users by adding it an "external tool" for your Dataverse installation.
-(For more on external tools in general, see the :doc:`external-tools` section.)
+(For more on external tools in general, see the :doc:`/admin/external-tools` section of the Admin Guide.)

 First, download :download:`twoRavens.json <../_static/installation/files/root/external-tools/twoRavens.json>` as a starting point and edit ``toolUrl`` in that external tool manifest file to be the URL where you want TwoRavens to run.
 This is the URL reported by the installer script (as in the example at the end of step ``c.``, above).